vuejs/v2.vuejs.org/source/guide/faq.md

   The virtual-DOM approach provides a functional way to describe your view at any point of time, which is really nice.
 Because it doesn't use observables and re-renders the entire app on every update, the view is by definition guaranteed to be in sync with the data.
 It also opens up possiblities to isomorphic JavaScript applications.

   Overall I'm a big fan of React's design philosophy myself.
-But one issue with React is that your logic and your view are tightly knit together.
+But one issue with React (or JSX) is that your render function often involves a lot of logic, and ends up looking more like a piece of program (which in fact it is) rather than a visual representation of the interface.
 For some developers this is a bonus, but for designer/developer hybrids like me, having a template makes it much easier to think visually about the design and CSS.
 JSX mixed with JavaScript logic breaks that visual model I need to map the code to the design.
 In contrast, Vue.js pays the cost of a lightweight DSL (directives) so that we have a visually scannable template and with logic encapsulated into directives and filters.

   Another issue with React is that because DOM updates are completely delegated to the Virtual DOM, it's a bit tricky when you actually **want** to control the DOM yourself (although theoretically you can, you'd be essentially working against the library when you do that).
-For applications that needs complex time-choreographed animations, this can become a pretty annoying restriction.
+For applications that needs ad-hoc custom DOM manipulations, this can become a pretty annoying restriction.
 On this front, Vue.js allows for more flexibility and there are [multiple FWA/Awwwards winning sites](https://github.com/yyx990803/vue/wiki/Projects-Using-Vue.js#interactive-experiences) built with Vue.js.

 - **What makes Vue.js different from Polymer?**

   Polymer is yet another Google-sponsored project and in fact was a source of inspiration for Vue.js as well.
 Vue.js' components can be loosely compared to Polymer's custom elements, and both provide a very similar development style.
 The biggest difference is that Polymer is built upon the latest Web Components features, and requires non-trivial polyfills to work (with degraded performance) in browsers that don't support those features natively.
 In contrast, Vue.js works without any dependencies down to IE9.

+  Also, in Polymer 1.0 the team has really made its data-binding system very limited in order to compensate for the performance.
+For example, the only expressions supported in Polymer templates are the boolean negation and single method calls.
+Its computed property implementation is also not very flexible.

+  Finally, when deploying to production, Polymer elements need to be bundled via a Polymer-specific tool called vulcanizer.
+In comparison, single file Vue components can leverage everything the Webpack ecosystem has to offer, and thus you can easily use ES6 and any CSS pre-processors you want in your Vue components.

 - **What makes Vue.js different from KnockoutJS?**

   First, Vue provides a cleaner syntax in getting and setting VM properties.

   On a higher level, Vue differs from Knockout in that Vue's component system encourages you to take a top-down, structure first, declarative design strategy, instead of imperatively build up ViewModels from bottom up.
 In Vue the source data are plain, logic-less objects (ones that you can directly JSON.stringify and throw into a post request), and the ViewModel simply proxies access to that data on itself.
 A Vue VM instance always connects raw data to a corresponding DOM element.
 In Knockout, the ViewModel essentially **is** the data and the line between Model and ViewModel is pretty blurry.
 This lack of differentiation in Knockout makes it much more likely to result in convoluted ViewModels.

+- **What makes Vue.js different from Riot.js?**

+  Riot 2.0 provides a similar component-based development model (which is called a "tag" in Riot), with a minimal and beautifully designed API.
+I think Riot and Vue share a lot in design philosophies.
+However, despite being a bit heavier than Riot, Vue does offer some significant advantages over Riot:

+  1. True conditional rendering (Riot renders all if branches and simply show/hide them)
+  2. A far-more powerful router (Riot’s routing API is just way too minimal)
+  3. More mature tooling support (see webpack + vue-loader)
+  4. Transition effect system (Riot has none)
+  5. Better maintenance status (As of Aug 31st 2015, Riot has 25 open bugs while Vue has zero)
+  6. Better performance.
+(Riot in fact uses dirty checking rather than a virtual-dom, and thus suffers from the same perf issues with Angular.)

 - **I want to help!**